aadithya1996/sales-voice-bot/README.md

 # Pipeline Pilot

-Pipeline Pilot is an AI-powered morning standup and pipeline review focus room for sales teams.
+Pipeline Pilot is an AI-powered sales standup and pipeline review focus room for sales teams.

 ## 🚀 Core Feature Concept
 * **Automated Calendar Standup:** Integrates with the sales rep's calendar to automatically insert a custom review focus room link into their daily morning standup event.